 Dear Members of the Trinity Community:

-I wish you all a great summer.
+I extend my gratitude to all members of the Trinity community – faculty, staff, fellows, associates, alumni, students and friends – for everything you do for Trinity and each other.
+I wish you all a wonderful summer.
 And for those returning in the fall, I look forward to welcoming you back to campus in September.

 Provost and Vice-Chancellor